Deathblow (comics)

-Deathblow (Michael Cray) is a comic book character created for the Wildstorm Universe.
-He first appears in Darker Image #1 (March 1993) and was created by Jim Lee and Brandon Choi.
+Deathblow (Michael Cray) is a Wildstorm Productions comic book character created by Jim Lee and Brandon Choi.
+He first appears in Darker Image #1 (March 1993).

 Development

 The series came about due to Jim Lee's desire to experiment with a different approach to art style and comics outside of superheroes.
-Due to Deathblow following a CIA assassin facing an crisis of morality over the lives he ended when faced with impending death from a terminal illness, Lee opted to use grittier, painted artwork with a craggy texture in order to convey the dark and menacing world portrayed in the story.
+Due to Deathblow following a CIA assassin facing a crisis of morality over the lives he ended when faced with impending death from a terminal illness, Lee opted to use grittier, painted artwork with a craggy texture in order to convey the dark and menacing world portrayed in the story.
 Lee described Deathblow as a "quantity limited series" wherein Deathblow would be introduced and established in a four part mini-arc in Darker Image before transitioning to his own book in Deathblow #1 with an envisioned endpoint for the character but depending on the needs of the story could be as short as ten issues or as long as 20.
 Deathblows incorporation of Christian mythology and the Second Coming took influence from Lee and creative partner Brandon Choi's shared childhoods characterized by a Catholic upbringing, but noted that the story wasn't necessarily a "Christian" story and was intended primarily to use it as a backdrop to examine themes of salvation and redemption on a more personal character-based level rather than a Biblical one.
 Lee stated in a way, this was his attempt to deconstruct violent Punisher-like characters by throwing their own twisted sense of morality back in their faces as Lee felt on their own, vigilante characters are rather "cardboard" and uninteresting.

 Fictional character biography

 Michael Cray was born to U.S. Navy Admiral Phillip James Cray and Elizabeth Cray.
-He has a brother named Alexander.
-Michael Cray's daughter is Rachel Goldman, a.k.a.
-Sublime, a member of DV8.
-After his parents were slain by terrorists, he joins the U.S. military to avenge their deaths.
+After his parents were killed by terrorists, he joins the U.S. military to avenge their deaths.
 He became a Navy SEAL prior to being transferred to International Operation's newly formed Team 7.
-Like all members of that group, he was a highly experienced Special Forces operative.
-The team had been sent on a mission (or so they believed), when in reality they were sent to be exposed to the Gen Factor by Miles Craven (head of I.O.).
-Unlike the other surviving members of Team 7 (not everyone survived the exposure to the gen factor treatment), Michael's powers did not manifest until many years later.
-Despite the lack of power, he would fight for his teammates, such as taking a Naval officer hostage when the other powered members of Team 7 were literally being nuked as a test (they got through, though).
-When the majority of Team 7 went underground (with their families), Cray continues to serve I.O. (as did Lynch, Dane and Backlash).
-Miles Craven assigns Cray to the Special Operations Group.
-He did many wetwork and blackbag assignments for them.
+All members of the group are exposed to the Gen-Factor, which gives them superpowers.
+Unlike the other members of Team 7, Michael's powers did not manifest until many years later.